infinispan/infinispan-simple-tutorials/operator/README.md

 Storing and Retrieving Data
 ---------------------------
-1. Access to data in Infinispan is password protected.
-The default user is `developer`, and the password is generated on startup.
+Infinispan requires authentication for data access.
+The default user is `developer` and the Operator automatically generates a password and stores it in a secret when the cluster starts.

-Extract and export the password:
+1. Export the generated password from the secret to a local variable.
 ```
 $ export PASS=$(oc get secret example-infinispan-app-generated-secret -o jsonpath="{.data.password}" | base64 --decode)
 ```

-1. Store data through the HTTP endpoint.
+2. Store some data through the HTTP endpoint.
 ```
 $ curl -v \
     -X POST \